Lymphedema

 You’re not alone

-If you’re living with lymphedema, it’s normal to feel emotional distress.
-Physical changes can impact your day-to-day life and emotional well-being.
-There are other people with similar experiences who can relate to your own.
+If you’re living with lymphedema, the physical changes you may be dealing with can impact your day-to-day life and your emotional well-being.

-Sharing experiences and advice with others living with lymphedema may help.
+You could share your experience and advice with others living with lymphedema.
 You can do this in a support group or by connecting one-on-one with another breast cancer survivor.
+A social worker or patient navigator can help you find these resources.

 Our Support section has a list of resources to help find local and online support groups and other resources.